 “Creative” means “new and useful” or “novel and appropriate.”

 Or “new and useful and surprising”!

 So: after 10 years of learning and practice, what screenwriter wants to risk having their film story fail ?

-This “10-year rule” is also totally borne out by evidence, from the field.
+This “10-year rule” is also totally borne out by evidence, from the field of screenwriting.
 In Chapter 23 of The 101 Habits of Highly Successful Screenwriters (Iglesias 2001), six successful screenwriters also totally verify this finding:

 `Jim Kouf [writer of the films Rush Hour, Gang Related, Operation Dumbo Drop, Disorganized Crime, Stakeout, Miracles, The Hidden, Secret Admirer, American Dreamer, Class, Up The Creek]: I wrote 11 TV specs before I got someone to take me seriously and then it took 6 feature scripts before I wrote one that was good enough.

 Michael Schiffer [writer of the films The Four Feathers, The Peacemaker, Crimson Tide, Lean On Me, Colors]: Developing craft is a very slow process.
 If you were playing the violin, you wouldn’t expect to pick it up and then go to Carnegie Hall within 6 months.
 And yet people expect their first or second script to sell and become a hit movie.
 It’s a bit delusional.
 Sure, there may be instances of this happening, but I think generally it’s a craft that takes 5 to 20 years to develop.